AlexanderPro/SmartSystemMenu/README_CN.md

    --hidealttab       [on, off]
    --minimizebutton   [on, off]
    --maximizebutton   [on, off]
-   --sendtobottom     No params
+   --sendtobottom     Send To Bottom
--o --openinexplorer   No params
+-o --openinexplorer   Open File In Explorer
--c --copytoclipboard  No params
-   --clearclipboard   No params
-   --trustedinstaller Sets TrustedInstaller owner for SmartSystemMenuHook.dll and SmartSystemMenuHook64.dll -n --nogui            No GUI
+-c --copytoclipboard  Copy Window Text To Clipboard --copyscreenshot   Copy Screenshot To Clipboard --clearclipboard   Clear Clipboard --trustedinstaller Sets TrustedInstaller owner for SmartSystemMenuHook.dll and SmartSystemMenuHook64.dll -n --nogui            No GUI